Professional Doula Support

 Group Education and Support

 We lead weekly prenatal and postpartum support and parenting education groups.
 These 120-minute classes facilitated by APBP teach incarcerated pregnant people about bonding with their infant before and immediately after birth, lactation, early infant development, and parenting.
 The classes, in addition to increasing our participants' maternity knowledge and skills, also provide an essential forum for community-building and social support.
-Each participant receives a composition notebook for journaling, teaching handouts, coloring sheets, and a pregnancy resource book for incarcerated mothers.
+Each participant receives a composition notebook for journaling, teaching handouts, coloring sheets, and a pregnancy and beyond curriculum and a resource book for incarcerated mothers.
+Both of the latter items are available for purchase on Lulu.com.
 APBP also stocks the prison library with pregnancy and parenting books and provides baby name books at each group meeting.
 Photo Credit: Elaine McMillion Sheldon

 With the help of food partners, we join clients together and serve a weekly nutritious meal.
 We have gained special permission from Tutwiler to bring in a nutrient dense spread containing fruits, vegetables, proteins, calcium, Omega-3's, folate, and iron—an important intervention in improving the health of the developing fetus and the birth-giver, both prenatally and during lactation.
 Photo Credit: Elaine McMillion Sheldon